artefactual/archivematica-docs/user-manual/ingest/ingest.rst

     template.

 4. When you click Create, you will see the metadata entry in the list page.
-To edit it further, click Edit on the right-hand side.To delete it, click Delete.
+To edit it further, click Edit on the right-hand side.
+To delete it, click Delete.
 To add more DC metadata, click the Add button below the list.

 .. figure:: images/Metadatalist1.*